 Solstice Sunglasses: Westfield World Trade Center Grand Opening

 Solstice Sunglasses is an international sunglasses retailer that provides fashionable eyewear for everyone.
-Their brand library spans from top-shelf fashion labels like Chanel and Dior to stylish and affordable brands like Carrera and Polaroid.
+Their product library spans from top-shelf fashion labels like Chanel and Dior to stylish and affordable brands like Carrera and Polaroid.

 Behind the Shades